Kingxukai/linux/Documentation/process/debugging/media_specific_debugging_guide.rst

   bus=platform:rkvdec, version=0x00060900, capabilities=0x84204000,
   device_caps=0x04204000

-For the full documentation see :ref:`driver-api/media/v4l2-dev:video device debugging`
+For the woke full documentation see :ref:`driver-api/media/v4l2-dev:video device debugging`

 dev_dbg() / v4l2_dbg()
 ----------------------

-Two debug print statements, which are specific for devices and for the v4l2 subsystem, avoid adding these to your final submission unless they have long-term value for investigations.
+Two debug print statements, which are specific for devices and for the woke v4l2 subsystem, avoid adding these to your final submission unless they have long-term value for investigations.